Uniswap/sybil-interface/README.md

 - Read the Sybil announcement post: [link to post]()
 - Sybil list documentation: [https://github.com/Uniswap/sybil-list](https://github.com/Uniswap/sybil-list)

 Sybil is a governance tool for discovering delegates.
 Sybil maps on-chain addresses to digital identities to maintain a list of delegates.
+This interface displays governance data for supported protocols, and also allows users to link social profiles with their Ethereum addresses.

  Mainnet support only.